 What are the best open-ended toys your kids will grow with?

 We’ve been there.
 Baby number one, we bought all the things.
-When baby number two came, we bought some of the things.
-By the time we were ready for baby number three, we started giving things away.
-What we need are open-ended toys your kids can continue to use as your family grows.
+When baby number two came, we bought some of the items.
+By the time we were ready for baby number three, we had started giving things away.
+We need open-ended toys your kids can continue to use as your family grows.

 With three children and a lot of experience with toys, I am here to show you the best open-ended toys for kids.

-The same toy can be used in many different ways for years.
+Children can use the same toy in many different ways for years.

 Now that right there is gold.
 We want our toys to grow WITH our children as they explore new ways to play.
 You can find an entire list of toys broken down by category here.

 - Exploratory – Encourages exploration.
 Does this roll?
 Stack?
 Attach?
 How can I make these two pieces fit together?
 Do they even go together?

 - Hands-On -Your preschooler can feel the parts, and they move!
 Sometimes they even have a fantastic texture.
 This play will engage your preschooler’s senses.

 - Open-ended – There is no official start or end to the game.
 Preschoolers manipulate the object(s) in endless amounts of ways.
 This play encourages curiosity, creativity, and problem-solving.